schuster/aps-conformance-checker/README.md

 The file main.rkt in this repository provides a function "check-conformance" that takes a CSA program and an APS specification (both represented as S-expressions) and returns true (#t) if the program conforms to the specification, or false (#f) otherwise.

-The programs given in the examples directory are written in a syntactic sugar language on top of CSA.
-Such programs are desugared using the desugar function from desugar.rkt.
+The function also prints various information about the check as it executes.

+The test cases used to evaluate the model checker are found in the examples/ directory.

+All optimizations are enabled by default.
+They can be explicitly enabled or disabled with the following keyword arguments to check-conformance (some of these use old names for the optimizations):
+* #:use-widen? - for acceleration
+* #:use-eviction? - for eviction
+* #:memoize-eval-handler? - for memoization
+* #:use-detect-dead-observables? - for dead-marker detection

+The file example-check.rkt in this directory gives an example of running the checker on the stream-processing/weather-average example.

 File Overview
 =============